-- 5.2.
-At Coppice School we use the Development Matters Non Statutory curriculum guidance for the early years foundation stage (July 2021) and the SEND descriptors on tapestry, to guide our curriculum planning and professional judgement, to build on strengths and meet the needs of our children.
+2. At Coppice School we use our own 'No Limits' Curriculum, which is linked to Development Matters Non Statutory curriculum guidance for the early years foundation stage (July 2021) and the SEND descriptors on tapestry, to guide our curriculum planning and professional judgement, to build on strengths and meet the needs of our children.
 This document outlines seven key features of effective practice which Coppice School embed within our practice.
 These are:

 - The best for every child

 - High quality care

 - The curriculum: what we want children to learn

 - Pedagogy: helping children to learn

 - Assessment: checking what children have learnt

 - Self-regulation and executive function

 - Partnership with parents

-The seven areas of learning and development
+6. The seven areas of learning and development

-6.1.
+- 6.1.
 The seven areas of learning and development outlined in the Statutory framework for the early years foundation stage shape our curriculum.
 The prime areas are embedded first and then children are supported to develop in the specific areas.
 These are as follows.

-6.2.
+- 6.2.
 Prime Areas

 - Communication and Language

 - Physical Development

 - Personal, Social and Emotional Development